President - Mary Hillberg

 A- The Property Manager manages the association; the Board governs the association.

-Q- Now that Sentry is our Management Company will our dates for assessments or the amount due change?
+Q- Will our dates for assessments or the amount due change?

-A- The dates for our semi-annual assessments (January 1 & July 1 of each year) and the amount ($330) will stay the same.
-Some Owners have chosen to send their July 1, 2018 semi annual dues ($330) via check to the Sentry office in Rockledge.
+A- The dates for our semi-annual assessments (January 1 & July 1 of each year) and the amount ($330) will stay the same for the 2018-2019 year.
+The amount of assessments may change when the elected board of directors raises or lowers them.
+Some Owners choose to send their semi annual dues ($330) via check to the Sentry office in Rockledge.
 The mailing address for Sentry is at the footer of this webpage.
 Be sure your check is payable to "SUNSET LAKES HOMEOWNERS ASSOCIATION, INC." and note your SLHOA property address on the check for proper credit.
-In the future, Sentry will send invoices/coupons with instructions regarding where to send payment.
+Sentry will send invoices/coupons with instructions regarding where to send payment.
 Note that use of a credit card will require an extra use fee.
 To avoid that, checks or money orders are encouraged.
 Cash is not accepted.

 Q- For hurricane information, how do we find the Brevard County Emergency Preparedness info?